 Laurel is also a Clinical Herbalist trained in Eastern and Western herbology and nutrition.
 Herbal consultations and custom remedies are offered on a sliding scale basis.
+Consultations take about an hour, and fees are $20 – $40, pay what you can.
 Herbs can augment acupuncture treatment or be used on their own.
 Consultations and remedies are available at the clinic or via the online store (coming soon).

 Services in the South Okanagan